Alstom union fears 320 job cuts at Belfort train-making plant

 The deal was sealed after a two-month tug-of-war with the French government, eager to protect its national industry and worried that a straight sale of Alstom’s power arm would leave it vulnerable as a standalone rail player.

-The state only agreed to the deal after securing sweeteners from GE, including a pledge to set up joint ventures and create jobs in power, plus the sale of GE’s rail signaling arm to Alstom and an option for the government to take a stake of up to 20 percent in what will remain of the French group.

-Reporting by Benjamin Mallet and Andrew Callus; Writing by Natalie Huet; Editing by David Holmes
+The state only agreed to the deal after securing sweeteners from GE, including a pledge to set up joint ventures and create jobs in power, plus the sale of GE’s rail signalling arm to Alstom and an option for the government to take a stake of up to 20 percent in what will remain of the French group. ($1 = 0.8086 euros) (Reporting by Benjamin Mallet and Andrew Callus; Writing by Natalie Huet; Editing by David Holmes)